open-tale/open-tale.github.io/_docs/06-skills.md

 * Roll for: Magicy

+* The maximum range is equal to Magicy, in meters.

+* The explosion hits a target and all characters around it, so **beware of friendly fire**.

+* For each victim, if the SP is higher than the victims's Defense, the difference between them represents the damage done.

+#### Magical Burst

+* Roll for: Magicy

 * If the SP is higher than the target's Defense, the difference between them represents the damage done.

 * The range is equal to one third of the SP, in meters.
 Every character within this range gets hit, so **beware of friendly fire**.

+#### Occult Force

+* Roll for: Magicy

+* The maximum range is equal to Magicy, in meters.

+* If the SP is higher than the target's Toughness, the target gets pushed by a distance equals to the SP subtracted by the target's Toughness.

+* The path of the push is defined by the caster.

+* If a collision happens, the characters involved in the collision receive 1 damage, each.

+* The maximum number of colliding characters is 2.

 #### Heal